RealXinyuLuo/Engineering-Science-3YP-2020-LEO-Osney/README.md

 Team: Xinyu Luo (owner), Oliver Nunn, Christy Pafue, Chongkai Xie

-The different folders within this repository contain codes written by different members of the group.
+The folders in the different branches within this repository contain codes written by different members of the group.
 Together, the codes model an energy system designed by the group for the Osney Research Hub.